razetime/ngn-k-tutorial/04-index-apply.md

 ## Exercises
 - Get the third column of the array `4 4#!16` using a projection.
 Then do it without a projection.
-- Create a function that returns another function which always returns 1.
+- What happens when you project outside the domain of a noun?
+What are the differences in arrays, functions and dictionaries?
-- Write a function that sums each row of a 2 dimensional array.
+- Write a function to add the first two elements of an array, but do it without indexing.